chmlee/ream-doc/content/contribution/note.md

 +++

 **This documentation is for REAM v0.3,  but I haven't upgraded the embedded editor with the new implementation.
-It is currently running reamparser.js, the implementation for REAM v0.2 The most reliable way to test the examples is through the [standalone editor](https://chmlee.github.io/ream-editor).**
+The editor in the site is currently running reamparser.js, the implementation for REAM v0.2.
+The most reliable way to test the examples is through the [standalone editor](https://chmlee.github.io/ream-editor).**

 There are three versions of REAM and three corresponding implementations: